JLPT Levels: A Comprehensive Guidance For You

-First of all, let’s take a look what is the JLPT?
 JLPT stands for Japanese Language Proficiency Test or in Japanese it is called “日本語能力試験ーNihongo Nouryoku Shiken”.
-A Japanese language proficiency exam is intended for people whose mother tongue is not Japanese.
-In other words, The JLPT is an exam set to measure the Japanese language proficiency of non-native speakers.
-The most widely taken Japanese language test in the world was first held in 1984, and it was taken by about 1 million examinees in 2018.
-And JLPT was attended by participants from 62 countries.
-Usually, this JLPT is held twice a year, generally on Sunday, the first week in July and December.
-For the other detail information regarding the JLPT especially the official test held in Japan, please refer to the following website: https://www.jlpt.jp/e/application/domestic_index.html as well.
+A Japanese language test is designed for people whose native language is not Japanese.
+The most widely taken Japanese language test in the world was first administered in 1984, and in 2018 it was taken by approximately 1 million test-takers.
+The JLPT has been taken by candidates from 62 countries.
+Normally, this JLPT is held twice a year, usually on Sunday, the first week of July and December.

-JLPT N1 is the most difficult level, hence, of course, it belongs to the advanced level.
+JLPT N1 is the most difficult level and is therefore considered an advanced level.
 Although levels N2 and N1 are considered advanced levels, the JLPT N1 exam is much more difficult than the JLPT N2 exam.
-Before registering for the JLPT N1 exam, the examinee is stated that must master around 10,000 Japanese vocabulary words, about 2,000 kanji letters, and have studied Japanese for more than 900 hours.
+Before registering for the JLPT N1 exam, candidates are required to master approximately 10,000 Japanese vocabulary words and 2,000 Kanji characters and to have studied Japanese for more than 900 hours.

 The sessions in the N1 JLPT test are: